The best women’s hiking sandals 2023: for comfortable summer adventures

 Narrow fit

 Columbia is so proud of this model, the company just named it the ‘sandal’ and left it at that.
 So could this be your new quiver-of-one summer shoe?
-On test we rated the innovative cross-over webbing straps and the wide, cushioned ankle support, which offers a comfy fit straight out of the box.
+On test, we rated the innovative cross-over webbing straps and the wide, cushioned ankle support, which offers a comfy fit straight out of the box.
 There are no Velcro straps, but the whole sandal is adjustable from the back of the ankle with a bungee, which works well to create a snug, secure fit (you’ll end up with interesting lines on your feet if you wear them all day, mind).

 Read our full Columbia Sandal review

-Teva Hurricane XLT 2 women's hiking sandal
+Teva Hurricane XLT2 hiking sandals

-The best hiking sandals for more casual walks
+The best hiking sandals for casual walks

 Specifications